-- Define RAM's approach and best ways for implementation, decides and reviews RAM's list of stocks that are monitored or excluded, defines engagement targets. - Define screening criteria for companies: screening criteria are applied through a systematic monitoring of companies to identify holdings for further assessment, engagement, and/or exclusion.
+- Define screening criteria for companies: screening criteria are applied through a systematic monitoring of companies to identify holdings for further assessment, engagement, and/or exclusion.
 Conjunctly, a discretionary approach can also be applied to exclude certain issuers which are associated to publicly available negative information. - Exercise Active Shareholder Stewardship: RAM has started a process to perform direct engagement and take part in collaborative engagement.
 In addition, RAM applies a voting policy to the full range of its Funds to which RAM acts as investment manager or delegated investment manager.